Family Engagement Policy

 - An invitation to attend the Annual Title I Family Forum was sent to parents in the spring of the previous school year, offering parents/guardians the opportunity to help plan for the upcoming school year.

-- A final Family Engagement Policy and School-Family Compact(s), with all of the feedback incorporated, will be posted on school website, presented at fall Annual Title I meeting, sent home with all students to serve as an agreement between the school, parents, and students of the shared responsibility for improving student achievement.
+- A final Family Engagement Policy and School-Family Compact(s), with all of the feedback incorporated, will be posted on school website, presented at fall Annual Title I meeting, and sent home with all students to serve as an agreement of the shared responsibility for improving student achievement between the school, parents, and students.

 Southwest Middle School is identified as a Title I school as part of Every Student Succeeds Act (ESSA).
 Title I is designed to support state and local school reform efforts tied to challenging state academic standards and reinforce and enhance efforts to improve teaching and learning for students.
 Title I programs must be based on effective means of improving student achievement and include strategies to support family involvement.
 All Title I schools must jointly develop a written family engagement policy with all families.